-The College of Idaho encourages all students to report any violations of the technology policies outlined in this Student Handbook.
+The College of Idaho encourages all students to report any violations of the Acceptable Use Policies outlined in this Student Handbook.
 If you believe that a violation has occurred, please contact the Information Technology Department or Department of Campus Safety as soon as possible.